 1.06 million euros in banknotes deposited by employees in the CDS account do not demonstrate any illicit act, according to DCIAP director

-The lame justification given by the party for these deposits was that they were donations collected at parties and dinners, and that the rush to deposit them on those end-of-year days was explained by the change in the party financing law, of which the CDS officials had just been made aware.
+The lame justification given by the party for these deposits was that they were donations collected at parties and dinners, and that the rush to deposit them on those end-of-year days was explained by the change in the party financing law, of which had just been made known to CDS officials.
 The receipts for all these deposits were also issued on dates after the deposits were made.
 Obviously, all of this makes no sense AT ALL and is highly compromising.

 These serial deposits of cash into the accounts of this party are related to the lavish purchase of submarines by the Portuguese State, carried out by the then Minister of Defense, Paulo Portas, which in Portugal never went beyond the usual level of “suspicion” of corruption, and in which at the end of many fictitious investigations, all of which were discarded, the “suspected” politicians were, as always, cleared of any wrongdoing.